willvincent/adonis-ironium/README.md

 - AWS and IronMQ: 256k
 - beanstalkd: 64k by default, but configurable

+**NOTE:**

+`adonis make:job MyQueue` will create a job class in `app/Jobs`, these are automatically registered and accessibly simply by specifying the class name as the queue name when dispatching a job.

+ie: `ironium.dispatch('MyQueue', { payload_data: 'goes here' })`

 ### Dispatching jobs

 Dispatching jobs is pretty straightforward...